-Emilia was slowly drifting away into her dreams when she heard a faint whisper.
-It did not sound like her father, and her mother was not home tonight.
-It also seemed like it came from within her room.
-Another low whisper followed, and at that moment, she knew that she was not alone.
-With her plush cat Morning firmly held in one hand, she jumped out of bed and spurted towards the door.
-She reached up, turned the handle, and ran down the hallway to her father’s study.
+As Emilia drifted into her dreams, she heard a whisper in her room, that did not sound like her father’s familiar voice.
+Another whisper, this one different.
+Her eyes quickly shot open.
+She wasn’t alone.
+Firmly holding onto her plush cat Morning, she jumped out of bed and spurted towards the door.
+She reached up, turned the handle, and ran down the hallway towards her father’s study.

 “Daddy!
 Daddy!
 There is something in my room,” she said, almost stumbling over her own words.
 “There is a monster in my room!”
 Setting down his newspaper, her father looked at her through his big, round reading glasses.
 Cecil, who was purring on his lap, yawned.